cldme/aws-lambda/README.md

 ```
 $ pip install -r requirements.txt
 ```
+**Note:** for packaging external libraries used in our lambda functions the `pip` modules `poetry` and `docker` are used.
+When running any `cdk` commands, a `.build` folder will be created together with a `.zip` for any lambda that uses external libraries.
+Any externals should be added to `setup.py` and will automatically be picked up by the [zip_asset_code.py](https://github.com/cldme/aws-lambda/blob/master/aws_cdk_lambda_asset/zip_asset_code.py) script when creating the `.build` folder and will be shipped with the lambdas once the cloud stack is brought up.

 At this point you can now synthesize the CloudFormation template for this code.
 ```
 $ cdk synth
 ```

 To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

 ## Useful commands